View of Split on a 3-Day Split, Itinerary, Croatia

 View of Split, Croatia from Marjan Hill Hike

-We only had a few hours in Split – as we were catching a catamaran to Croatia Island-Hop down the coast to Dubrovnik – but our quick look was enough to whet our appetite.
+We only had a few hours in Split – as we were island-hopping down the coast to Dubrovnik.
+However, our quick look was enough to whet our appetite.
 As we sailed away, we already knew we’d be back to Split, Croatia for a future visit.

 In the years that have passed since our first glimpse of Split, Croatia, we have returned many, many times.
 Whether traveling on our own for month-long stays or showing off the city to our friends on quick jaunts, we have become more enamored by Split with each trip.